-Building a case study is a great marketing asset but did you know that it is also a critical asset for PR teams as well?
+Updated January 2024 – Building case studies for PR is a great marketing asset but did you know that it is also a critical asset for public relations teams as well?
 We encourage our clients to work with customers and partners to build case studies that will help us highlight and showcase their awesome capabilities, but there are a few steps that you should remember as you go to build your case studies with partners and clients.

 When we can, we always suggest that clients mention PR early, even as early as getting it in writing about leveraging customers for PR.
 Obviously, we only want to use successful case studies that can become a poster child for services, but it is crucial to start the conversation early.
 This way you have a clear communication on your intention.
 This may also be a value add for the customer and underscore your commitment to providing them the best results possible in addition to a little free PR (for them).